 The UT COBRA General Notice contains complete information about COBRA rights for you and your dependents.

 If you elect COBRA coverage, you will send the application and payment directly to the COBRA Plan Administrator, UT Benefits Billing.
-UTBB contact information will be provided to you in the COBRA paperwork provided by your institution.
+UTBB contact information will be included in the COBRA paperwork provided after you experience a qualifying event.

 Portability and Conversion of Life Insurance Portability

 When coverage ends due to termination of employment, Portability allows Active Employees and their dependents to continue the Voluntary Term Life coverage by remitting premium directly to Dearborn National.
 Portability is not available to insureds who elect to convert coverage or whose coverage terminated due to retirement.